tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_6.md

 "Go, Reine!"
 My voice is a command.
 "Get to safety, for our child."

 Reine pulls me close, her eyes a storm of emotions – fear, love, determination.
 For a fleeting moment, the world around us fades, the gunfire and chaos mere echoes against the closeness of our bond.
-Her lips meet mine in a intimate kiss.
+Her lips meet mine in an intimate kiss.

 "I'll wait for you.
 Be there," she says, the promise in her voice an unbreakable vow.